Harvey Cushing: 1869-1939

 After earning a Bachelor of Arts degree from Yale University in 1891, Cushing followed in his brother’s and father’s footsteps and enrolled in Harvard Medical School.

-He received his medical degree from Harvard in 1895 and completed his internship at Massachusetts General Hospital.
-During this time, Cushing began making his first contributions to the medical field.
+He received his medical degree from Harvard in 1895 and completed his internship at Massachusetts General Hospital where Cushing began making his first contributions to the medical field.
 Together with fellow student Ernest Amory Codman, Cushing developed a chart to record temperature and respiration during surgery.
 The chart was a novel idea that helped surgeons monitor patients under anesthesia.

-In 1898, he is credited as having been the first American to remove a human spleen for Banti’s disease.
-From 1900 to 1901, Cushing traveled to Europe to observe the prominent surgeons overseas.
+From 1900 to 1901, Cushing traveled to Europe to observe prominent surgeons overseas.
 While in Pavia, Italy, he acquired a sphygmomanometer recently improved by Scipione Riva-Ricci with the addition of a pneumatic cuff.
 Cushing brought this innovation back to Johns Hopkins and began to use it during surgery as an additional measurement to monitor patients under anesthesia.

 Improving brain surgery